nf-core/tools/README.md

   http://nf-co.re/errors#8: Conda package is not latest available: picard=2.18.2, 2.18.6 available http://nf-co.re/errors#8: Conda package is not latest available: bwameth=0.2.0, 0.2.1 available
 ```

+You can find extensive documentation about each of the lint tests in the [lint errors documentation](docs/lint_errors.md).

 ## Making a pipeline release